 - Leaking or low refrigerant level.

-- Poorly maintained blower motor.
+- Poorly maintained or otherwise defective blower motor.

 - Air-flow issues.

 - One of a variety of component failures.

 If your cooling system is not running at all, the problem could be:

 - Refrigerant leak.

 - A blocked air intake pipe.
 Fallen leaves and other yard debris may be the culprit.

 A trained and certified technician from Jansen Heating and Cooling will come to your home, obtain background from you on the cooling system problem, then inspect your cooling equipment, diagnose the issue, and likely fix your broken AC unit.